 If you have excellent credit and you know it, you can usually get the most competitive financing rates.

 If your credit is only average, you can benefit from getting a quote from an online RV loan broker.

 With online lenders, you complete a credit application and are presented with your lowest interest rate and max amount you can spend on the RV.
 The great thing is you don’t have to use this loan, but at least you can walk into the dealership or individual seller knowing that you have an interest rate.

 3. Keep the term as long as possible

-Longer loan terms mean lower monthly payment and with Southeast Financial RV Loans there is no prepayment penalties so you can send in checks to apply only to the principal and payoff the loan but you still have advantage of the lower monthly payment if you need it.
+Longer loan terms mean lower monthly payment and with Southeast Financial RV Loans there are no prepayment penalties so you can send in checks to apply only to the principal and pay off the loan but you still have the advantage of the lower monthly payment if you need it.

 4. Put 20 percent down

 Southeast Financial does not require that you put 20 percent down but if you do you can avoid a situation in which you owe more money than the RV is worth by putting money down.

 5. Remember you have taxes to pay for